Vegan Corn Tortillas

 Dough

 - Add the masa harina and salt to a mixing bowl and combine.
-Then, add in 1 ½ cups (approximately 330 grams) of very warm water to start with and mix together using your hands.
+Then, add in 1 ½ cups (approximately 330 grams) of water to start with and mix together with a spatula to prevent burning your hands.

-- Begin kneading the dough to form a ball that's sticky enough to stay together, but not coming off on your hands.
-Keep rolling and pressing with your palm for a few minutes to hydrate the flour (like you would when kneading bread dough).
+- When it's cool enough to handle, knead the dough with your hands to form a ball that's sticky enough to stay together, but not coming off on your hands too much.

-- If the dough appears too crumbly, add a tbsp of water at a time until you are able to form a texture similar to play-dough.
-If it becomes too sticky, add in a little more masa harina.
+- If the dough appears too crumbly, add a tablespoon of water at a time until you're able to form a texture similar to play dough.
+If it becomes too sticky, add a little more masa harina.
+Cover the bowl with a tea towel.

 Rolling

-- Next, start breaking off pieces of the dough to form small balls (about 40g each).
-Roll each piece of dough in between your palms until smooth.
-Note: keep the rest of the dough under a towel so it stays moist.
+- Break off pieces of the dough to form small balls (~40 grams each).
+Roll each piece between your palms until smooth, keeping the rest of the dough under a towel so it stays moist.

-- If you have a tortilla press, cut a zip lock bag into 2 pieces that will fit into the press (one for each side of the tortilla).
+- If you have a tortilla press, cut a freezer bag into 2 pieces that will fit into the press (one for each side of the tortilla).

-- If you don’t have a tortilla press, place your ball of dough between the same 2 pieces of plastic on your counter.
-Press the tortilla down with the bottom of a baking dish or flat plate, then begin flattening it out with a rolling pin until quite thin (again, about 5 inches in diameter).
+- If you don't have a tortilla press, place your ball of dough between the same 2 pieces of plastic on your counter.
+Press the tortilla down with the bottom of a baking dish or flat plate.
+Or, use a rolling pin.

 - Gently add a tortilla to the hot pan and cook on the first side for 10 seconds.
 Flip and cook for another 40-50 seconds, then flip once more and cook until brown spots are forming and the tortilla puffs up, about 40 seconds.

-- Remove your tortilla from the heat and wrap it in a tea towel to keep warm while you cook the rest.
+- Remove the tortilla from heat, and wrap it in a tea towel or tortilla warmer while you cook the rest.
+Serve warm with tacos, enchiladas, quesadillas, and more.
+Happy eating!

 Notes